 If you really don’t want to splash in puddles and dance in the rain, then the driest months are during the winter.

-Come visit Orlando in the drier months of mid October, November, December, March or April.
-June and July are the two wettest months and the rainy season generally runs late May to mid October.
+Come visit Orlando in the drier months of November to April.
+June, July and August are the wettest months and the rainy season generally runs late May to mid October.
 Check out the weather in Orlando for full details.

 Orlando Accommodation